wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally free to come up with what your creative ideas!

-* **Saves Your Time & Money**: finally, you can create your content by yourself with no need to hire developers, and saving money too!

 >[SUMMER LIMITED PROMO!](http://zedity.com/plugin/wp): Enter SUMMER14 promo code and get instant discount!
 Hurry up, promo codes are limited!

+* **Saves Your Time & Money**: finally, you can create your content by yourself with no need to hire developers, and saving money too!

->Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an advanced and powerful Premium feature to take control directly on how your responsive content looks on different devices!
+>Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an advanced and powerful feature to take control directly on how your responsive content looks on different devices!

 **Here is an example of Zedity (1.0 free version) in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]